rootlyhq/backstage-plugin/README.md

 - The `RootlyIncidentsPage` component which produces a dedicated page within your entity with details about ongoing and past incidents.

+You can link and import entities in rootly services through Backstage Web UI or through annotations.

 ## Installation

 ### Creating an Rootly API key